hakavlad/nohang/README.md

 - Use of [low-memory-monitor](https://gitlab.freedesktop.org/hadess/low-memory-monitor/).
 There's a [project announcement](http://www.hadess.net/2019/08/low-memory-monitor-new-project.html).
 - Use of `nohang`: nohang is earlyoom on steroids and has many useful features, see below.
 Maybe this is a good choice for modern desktops and servers if you need fine-tuning.

+Of course, you can also buy more RAM, use zram/zswap and use limits for cgroups.

 ## Some features

 - Sending the SIGTERM signal is default corrective action.
 If the victim does not respond to SIGTERM, with a further drop in the level of memory it gets SIGKILL;